Other Exercises

 On a train bound for nowhere

-I met up with the gambler.
+I met up the gambler.

-We too tired to sleep.
+We were both too to sleep.

 So we took turns a-starin'